 Last year, 74 counties in Illinois reported a West Nile virus positive mosquito batch, bird, horse, and/or human case.
 For the 2018 season, IDPH reported 176 human cases (although human cases are underreported), including 17 deaths.

 West Nile virus is transmitted through the bite of a Culex pipiens mosquito, commonly called a house mosquito, which has picked up the virus by feeding on an infected bird.
 Common symptoms include fever, nausea, headache and muscle aches.
 Symptoms may last from a few days to a few weeks.
 However, four out of five people infected with West Nile virus will not show any symptoms.
-In rare cases, severe illness including meningitis or encephalitis, or even death, can occur.
+In rare cases, severe illness including meningitis, or even death, can occur.
 People older than 60 and individuals with weakened immune systems are at higher risk for severe illness from West Nile virus.

 Precautions to Fight the Bite include practicing the three “R’s” – reduce, repel, and report.